writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 Streaming a Meetup
 ------------------

-Livestreaming a meetup is harder, but once you have it set up, great for interacting live with remote participants.
+Live-streaming a meetup is harder, but once you have it set up, great for interacting live with remote participants.
 YouTube live streams even have a live chat for you to gather questions.

 You can start a live stream by clicking the "Create > Go Live" button in the YouTube top menu.
 You can schedule a live stream for a future date from the same button and then set a date in the following settings screen.